What is herpes?

 In the shedding stage, the virus starts multiplying in the nerve endings.
 If these nerve endings are in areas of the body that make or are in contact with body fluids, the virus can get into those body fluids.
 This could include saliva, semen, or vaginal fluids.
 There are no symptoms during this stage, but the virus can be spread during this time.
 This means that herpes is very contagious during this stage.

 Many people have blisters and sores that come back after the first herpes attack goes away.
 This is called a recurrence.
 Usually, the symptoms aren’t as bad as they were during the first attack.

 Stress, being sick, or being tired may start a recurrence.
 Being in the sun or having your menstrual period may also cause a recurrence.
-You may know when a recurrence is about to happen because you may feel itching, tingling, or pain in the places where you were first infected.
+You may know a recurrence is about to happen if you feel itching, tingling, or pain in the places where you were first infected.

 What causes herpes?

 The virus that causes genital herpes is usually spread from one person to another during vaginal, oral, or anal sex.
 The virus can enter your body through a break in your skin.
 It can also enter through the skin of your mouth, penis, vagina, urinary tract opening, or anus.